MadLily/MadLily.github.io/README.md

 - Revised markdown file as a warm welcome!
 (Hopefully)

 # Construction Plan
 Foo says this is is going to be a nice bar.

+**Structures**
+- Figure out how categories can work together with tags and collections.

+**Contents**
+- Write MEANINGFUL posts to get started!

+**Functional**
+- Add ARCHIVE
+- Add SUBSCRIPTION

 # Message from previous life
 Ok, this is just the theme file employed :P